 Dr. LaMattina’s major areas of interest and expertise include adult and pediatric uveitis, adult and pediatric strabismus, adult and pediatric cataracts, amblyopia, retinopathy of prematurity, and sarcoidosis.
 Dr. LaMattina is also passionate about global health; in addition to leading resident education on global health, she is an active participant in international work in Lesotho as well as in Central and South America.

-- Assistant Professor, Ophthalmology, Boston University School of Medicine
+- Assistant Professor, Pediatrics, Boston University School of Medicine

 - New York Medical College, MD